 FYI ~ For Your Inspiration

-FYI Silver is a fabulous Silver Metal Clay, introduced first in August of 2014.
+FYI .999 fine silver is a fabulous Silver Metal Clay, introduced first in August of 2014.
 It is made from microscopic particles of pure silver, along with an organic, non-toxic binder.
 Once you have created your piece, it must be dried thoroughly prior to firing in a kiln.

 It is very similar to PMC (precious metal clay), and ACS (art clay silver), in that the working properties are similar, and the end result is .999 pure silver, but there are several differences as well.
 All of them give FYI Silver a distinct advantage over it's competitors.